Saints restructure Tyrann Mathieu contract and multiple others for salary cap space

 NEW ORLEANS- The New Orleans Saints have restructured multiple contracts of current players to help the team get more room to operate within the league's salary cap for the 2025 season.

-Former LSU Tiger Tyrann Mathieu is one of the latest Saints players to have his current contract reworked to to make room for the Black and Gold in 2025.
+Former LSU Tiger Tyrann Mathieu is one of the latest Saints players to have his current contract reworked to make room for the Black and Gold in 2025.

 According to Nick Underhill of NewOrleans.football, the New Orleans native and safety agreed to a reworked one-year deal worth up to $7.2 million with incentives based on length of play.